tipeJ/Streamlink-Chrome/README.md

 Run the host installation script in host folder after extraction. (.bat file for windows, .sh file for linux)

+Install Streamlink and Python 3.xx, and add both to the PATH environment variable.
 Install the extension via chrome extensions manager (Required developer mode to be on)

 ## Screenshots